lamnhan066/satisfied_version/README.md

 # Satisfied Version

-Check a version is satisfy with provided String, List, Map of versions or not.
+Check whether the version is satisfied with provided String, List, or Map of versions or not.

 ## Usage